 Another rule that's meant to be broken is the one that says curly hair should not be cut short.
 With the right cut, like actress Camren Bicondova's short bob, it can be adorable and sexy at the same time.
 To pull it off, you'll need lots of layers to reduce the volume.
 Marjan says that "lots of texture allows the hair to frame your face, with a lift at the root and waves accentuating your eyes and lips."

 If you choose to cut your curls this short, be prepared to put some work into styling it.
 You'll want to get some tips from your stylist for taming unruly curls and be ready to get noticed for your bounce.
 If you're asking for it from your stylist, tell them you want your hair to stay heavy "to avoid the cut getting mushroomy or round."

 For thin hair that doesn't have much volume, the classic bob is one of the best options.
 All of the hair is cut to one length, though this one is best just below the ear and above the chin.

-This is a style that you can change up just by switching your part.
+This is a style that you can change up just by switching your part, as actress Malin Akerman proves.
 Part it off to the side and let some of it drape your forehead or part it down the middle for a slimming frame on the face.
-It's wonderful if you prefer the more casual mussy style, and can be very nice with natural waves.
+It's wonderful if you prefer the more casual mussy style, and it can be very nice with natural waves.

-The graduated bob is perfect for people who want a casual, low-maintenance cut.
+The graduated bob is perfect for people who want a casual, low-maintenance cut—or even something a bit more put-together, like on model Gigi Hadid.
 It retains that below-the-chin length but cuts the back just a little shorter.
 The fact that it's tapered in the back, but still contains layers, adds dimension and movement to the hair.

 Bobs of this length can work for any hair texture—it looks just as pretty with straight hair as it does with natural waves.